hpages/Rtwobitlib/src/kent/README.txt

       * replace 'char *sep' with 'const char *sep' in the prototype/definition of function chopString

+      * replace 'char *str' with 'const char *str' in prototype/definition of function slPairListFromString

   (b) in localmem.h:

       * remove functions: lmCloneString, lmCloneStringZ